Morgana-S/ourglass/README.md

 - The current_attendees variable for the event model is now dynamically defined using an @property decorator in the Event model.
 This is then subsequently validated in the BookingForm.

+- Initial user stories did not include delete functionality for Events, Bookings, or Reviews.
+This was added in later.

 ## Potential Future Improvements

 - Google Maps, or similar Map API implementation on the event page to show users better details on where the events are.